8 Genius Ways To Be More Productive This Year

 1. Wake up on time

 To have a productive year, you need to have productive days and to have productive days you need to wake up on time.
-First you need to plan which time you will wake up, and then actually wake up at this time.
+First, you need to plan which time you will wake up, and then actually wake up at this time.
 That means no more snoozing because by hitting that snooze button and going back to sleep your brain starts its sleep cycle all over again.
 Meaning, when your alarm goes off again, you will be in a deeper sleep than before.
 Leaving you feeling much more tired than the first time your alarm sounded.

 If you’re like me and you struggle to wake up early I suggest you download an app called “Alarmy”.
-But I warn you, you will probably hate it, because it will definitely get you out of bed.
+But I warn you, you will probably hate it because it will definitely get you out of bed.
 There are a few different ways you can turn your alarm off, all of which involve you being wide awake.
 I’ve opted for answering difficult maths questions and the alarm will not turn off until the questions have been answered correctly.
-Another option is to take a picture of a particular image in your house, your best chances with this option is to choose an image in another room, such as your fridge.
+Another option is to take a picture of a particular image in your house, your best chance with this option is to choose an image in another room, such as your fridge.

 2. Follow through with plans

-Once we start working on an idea, we soon get distracted by another idea and move onto that instead.
+Once we start working on an idea, we soon get distracted by another idea and move on to that instead.
 What ends up happening is we never finish any of our projects, we end up with half a dozen started projects.
 It doesn’t even need to be a better idea, but one which distracts you enough to stop you in your tracks.
 When this happens, simply make a note of your idea and then continue with what you’re currently working on.
 Ideas are perfect during the brainstorming phase but once you’ve already committed to something, they can slow down your productivity.